 - Health and Safety - John Phillips, Director of Health & Safety.

 - Library - Robin Green, Librarian and Director of Knowledge Group.

 James Breckon, Director of Estates

 James Breckon joined the University of Warwick in October 2014 as the Director of Estates.
 James serves as a senior officer within the University reporting directly to the Group Finance Director.
-He is accountable for three main areas of activity essential for to enable the University to succeed and maintain its global top 10 ranking.
+He is accountable for three main areas of activity essential to enable the University to succeed and maintain its global top 10 ranking.
 Firstly the capital programme of new builds and refurbishments reaching circa. £100m annually.
-Secondly the safe and effective operation of the University buildings and landscapes and thirdly, the student and staff accommodation service comprising of circa 10000 beds located on and off campus.
+Secondly the safe and effective operation of the University buildings and landscapes and thirdly, the student and staff accommodation service comprising of circa.
+10,000 beds located on and off campus.
 He is responsible for about a sixth of the workforce at the University employed across two campuses in Coventry and Warwickshire.

-In Estates we are working hard to develop and inclusive environment on campus to ensure that our buildings and infrastructure are inclusive and accessible to all.
-We are achieving this by raising awareness through the Estates Accessibility Team to implement and work/aspire to the Construction Industry Council’s Essential Principles for Achieving and Inclusive Environment.
+In Estates we are working hard to develop an inclusive environment on campus to ensure that our buildings and infrastructure are inclusive and accessible to all.
+We are achieving this by raising awareness through the Estates Accessibility Team to implement and work/aspire to the Construction Industry Council’s Essential Principles for Achieving an Inclusive Environment.
 This involves embedding Inclusive Environment Principles across all Estates business, developing Inclusive Design Standards, continuing training and awareness programmes and strengthening communication links between Estates and the disabled community at Warwick.
 We are a proud winner of the AUDE University Impact Initiative of the Year Award 2020!